Loyola University Chicago

 Stafford Loan Program Requirements

 • Entrance Loan Counseling: Click here to complete the form online.
-OSFA is notified electronically upon completion.
+The FAO is notified electronically upon completion.
 Students are encouraged to do this as early as possible so that loans are not delayed.

-Alternative loans are available through OSFA to provide additional funds.
+Alternative loans are available through Financial Aid to provide additional funds.
 These are credit-based loan programs offered through private lenders.
 Many ABSN students use alternative loans to pay living expenses.
 Programs may require co-signers.
 Interests rates and terms vary from program to program.
-Illinois Residents shoulc consider the College Illinois!
-Capstone Loan, which is not a credit based loan program.
-Information on these types of loans can be obtained here or by visiting OSFA.
 Most alternative loans must be certified by the school.
 Loyola cannot certify an alternative loan for an amount that exceeds the cost of attendance.

 Contact Us